 The lagoon is sheltered but is still considered an open water dive site.
 It’s 30 feet deep, and has platforms and down lines for SCUBA training.
 The world famous PADI organization utilizes Jules’ Lagoon and Key Largo Undersea Park for its exams.
 We have witnessed hundreds of new instructors at Jules’ Lagoon.

 Besides being an excellent place for learning to snorkel or dive, the Lagoon is home to Jules’ Undersea Lodge, the world’s only underwater hotel where your scuba dive to your room.

-This is a great shot of Andy Bohl, our Vice President of Jules’ Operations, doing a full face mask dive in Jules’ Lagoon.
-We get a wide variety of Technical divers visit the lagoon to check-out new equipment and go over safety procedures before going on deeper or even more technical penetration dives.
+Andy Bohl, our Vice President of Jules’ Operations, doing a full face mask dive in Jules’ Lagoon.
+We get a wide variety of Technical divers visiting the lagoon to check-out new equipment and go over safety procedures before going on deeper or even more technical penetration dives.
 Jules’ Lagoon is a safe environment for equipment and safety drills.

-When we don’t have guest in the lodge our divers are able to dive by the windows and have a look at our bedrooms and common area.
+When we don’t have guests in the lodge, our divers are able to dive by the windows and have a look at our bedrooms and common area.